deweylab/RSEM/README.md

 For more information about EBSeq (including the paper describing their method), please visit <a href="http://www.biostat.wisc.edu/~ningleng/EBSeq_Package">EBSeq website</a>.
-You can also find a local version of vignette under 'EBSeq/inst/doc/EBSeq_Vignette.pdf'.

 EBSeq requires gene-isoform relationship for its isoform DE detection.
 However, for de novo assembled transcriptome, it is hard to obtain an accurate gene-isoform relationship.
-Instead, RSEM provides a script 'rsem-generate-ngvector', which clusters isoforms based on measures directly relating to read mappaing ambiguity.
+Instead, RSEM provides a script 'rsem-generate-ngvector', which clusters transcripts based on measures directly relating to read mappaing ambiguity.
 First, it calcualtes the 'unmappability' of each transcript.
 The 'unmappability' of a transcript is the ratio between the number of k mers with at